ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 ```

 ---
-[^value] For simplicity, the associated value is not discussed in this chapter.
+[^value] For simplicity, the associated value (also known as satellite data) is not discussed in this chapter.

 [^parent] Some implementations would also maintain an extra link to its parent.